-- Select Europe from the Country drop down list. - Select EN1991-2 Recommended Values from the Design code drop down list. - Deselect the View onerous effects table. - Select Create loading patterns for All chosen loadcases - VLO Analysis 2 will be automatically entered for the Analysis entry in the \bigcirc Treeview.
+- Select Europe from the Country drop down list. - Select EN1991-2 Recommended Values 2009 from the Design code drop down list. - Deselect the View onerous effects table. - Select Create loading patterns for All chosen loadcases - VLO Analysis 2 will be automatically entered for the Analysis entry in the \bigcirc Treeview (Note that an alternati

+Treeview.
 (Note that an alternative name can be entered by selecting the New option from the drop-down list).